Jasminewong92/Jiemin-Huang.github.io/index2.md

 - M.S. in Chinese Medicinal Science

-- Taking on advance study in the field of life science study. learning the
+- Take on advance study in the field of life science.